stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-22-the-kentucky-tornadoes-spur-mounting-anx.md

 That may not do much to ease Bobby Day’s mind.
-He is the interim police chief in London and, worked with city officials and first responders on emergency planning with city officials, days before the tornado.
-He’s long counted on the Weather Service to do his job, and is never without his NOAA weather radio.
+He is the interim police chief in London and worked with city officials and first responders on emergency planning days before the tornado.
+He’s long counted on the NWS to do his job and is never without his NOAA weather radio.
 He still recalls a wild and destructive storm that hit London out of the blue on a clear night a few years ago.
 The agency’s forecasts and warnings were essential in timing evacuations.